veesesh/devfolio-support-bot/README.md

 A support bot integrated with RAG system using LangChain, OpenAI, and ChromaDB designed for Devfolio, aimed at handling queries and assisting users with common support-related issues.

-Includes command-line interface and Telegram & Discord bots for interactive Q&A about hackathons and Devfolio platform.
+Includes command-line interface and Telegram/Discord bots for interactive Q&A about hackathons and Devfolio platform.

 ## 🎯 What This Does